DNA-Connectivity-IoT/DNA-IoT/azure/README.md

 - Git
 - Gateway device (in demo Raspberry pi 3 model B+ is used)
 - DNA connectivity
-- Basic knowledge of python
+- Basic knowledge of nodejs
-- Sensor is optional (in demo we used DHT22 temperature sensor)
+- Sensor is optional (in demo we use Ruuvitags https://ruuvi.com/ruuvitag-specs/)

 ## Azure Environment

+Azure setup contains four components
+- Azure IoT Hub
+- Azure Function app
+- Azure Time series insights

+Raspberry pi is registered to IoT hub as IoT device.
+Azure function is used as integration between Jasper and IoT hub.
+Function parses message sent by Jasper via functions HTTP trigger.
+Function is able to parse Past24HDataUsage and NoConnection -messages.
+From Past24HDataUsage-message function parses the datausage and timestamp and sets them to device twin.
+From NoConnection-message function sets noConnectionTimestamp to device twin.
+Device listens data from ruuvitags and sends that data with datausage and noConnectionTimestamp to IoT hub.
+Time series insights is used to visualize data from device.

 ### Create Resource group
 ```